You don’t have the money to start a business. After all, freelance writing is supposed to help you make money, not spend it.

 Fear not.
 You don’t need to buy a shiny new laptop or a complete office remodel to make the freelance writer in your life happy, and you don’t have to stick with asking for gift cards if you’re a writer.

-When you launched your freelance writing business, you put a lot of thought into it.
+When you launched your freelance or author business, you put a lot of thought into it.
 You thoroughly considered what services you would offer, what domain name you would buy, and what courses you would invest money in to help launch your career.

-But how much thought did you give on how to take a professional headshot as a freelance writer?
+But how much thought did you give on how to take a professional headshot as a professional author?

 If the answer is “Not much,” it’s time to change that.